 - n.
-A principal communal open space area should be provided for any development over 8 storeys with more than 10 dwellings as follows: be located on a podium; - have a minimum area of 50m2 - have a minimum dimension of 6 metres; - be landscaped for active and/or passive recreation and encourage social interaction between residents; - achieve a minimum 50% direct sunlight to the principal usable part of the communal open space for a minimum of 2 hours between 9am and 3pm on 21 June (mid-winter); - be located to provide direct site lines and convenient access from the building lobby; and - be sited and designed to protect the amenity of adjacent dwellings.
+A principal communal open space area should be provided for any development over 8 storeys with more than 10 dwellings as follows: - have a minimum area of 50m2; - have a minimum dimension of 6 metres; - be landscaped for active and/or passive recreation and encourage social interaction between residents; - achieve a minimum 50% direct sunlight to the principal usable part of the communal open space for a minimum of 2 hours between 9am and 3pm on 21 June (mid-winter); - be located to provide direct site lines and convenient access from the building lobby; and - be sited and designed to protect the amenity of adjacent dwellings.

-Figure 4.5(q): Open Space Plan.(C)
+Figure 4.5-q: Open Space Plan (C)